gateio/gateapi-nodejs/docs/MultiCollateralLoanApi.md

 > Promise<{ response: http.IncomingMessage; body: Array<CollateralCurrentRate>; }> getMultiCollateralCurrentRate(currencies, opts)

-Query the current interest rate of the currency
+Query the current interest rate of the currency.

 Query the current interest rate of the currency in the previous hour.